 Further studies and data created with the support of the National Institute on Aging can be found here.
 The goal of one study was to develop an instrument and conduct a survey of Medicare beneficiaries, and to better understand the causes and consequences of geographic variation in per capita expenditures for Medicare beneficiaries.

 During each annual CMS data file update, trend files of the year-to-year counts of the diagnosis and procedure codes used in the MedPAR, Part B, and Outpatient claims files are generated.
 Each of the codes includes both the short and long name.
 These coding trends are useful for researchers to determine if there was a change (increase/decrease) over time that may indicate that a code is obsolete or a different code is being used to capture a particular diagnosis or procedure.
-The Coding Trends files can be found on the Archived Dartmouth Atlas Downloads page.
+The Coding Trends files can be found on the Dartmouth Atlas Data’s Supplemental Research Data page.